+This project illustrates how 3D Printing enables frugal innovation and thereby addresses the needs of people who aren’t served or who are under-served due to the lack of economic power or due to the small size of addressable market.
 The entire project was approached as a full-time endeavour.
 Manufacturing, assembly and testing was undertaken in Think3D Labs, AMTZ campus, Vishakhapatnam.
 A 3D printable design of prosthetic hand is presented.
 The arm is electronically actuated and controlled by servo motors.
 The bionic arm presented has the potential to be used by an amputee or person born without a limb.
 This type of technology does exist although it is expensive and generally not available to people in developing countries.

 Rapid growth and advancement of the 3D printing industry allows individuals to become small-scale manufacturers.
 Recent advancements show 3D printed prosthetic arms being attached to victims of war throughout North Africa.
 Such devices are purely mechanical and significantly less complex than myoelectric devices.
 Nevertheless, we can see that 3D printed devices have the potential to positively impact people’s lives.
-3D printing does have its limitations but growth and development in the field will only lead to improvements over time.

 This report covers a broad range of engineering disciplines.
 The root of the system is an innovative mechanical design for a 3D printed prosthetic hand.
 Modern day electronic actuators and circuitry animate the device and allow for control schemes.
 It is hoped that this work will be of value to a diverse audience.